fkie/iop_jaus_ugv/fkie_iop_stabilizer_driver/README.md

 _joint_names (list_ Default: [])

 > Specifies a list with joint names.
-This is important to get the positon of flipper.
+This is important to get the position of flipper.

 #### Publisher: